-Class 10: Improving Organizational Processes (Thurs 12/2)
+Class 10: Improving Organizational Processes (Thurs 12/1)

-- Description: We look at the organization of work and the human resource policies associated with the improvement of organizational processes, focusing particularly on "lean" or "flexible" production and the link to quality and productivity outcomes.
-We teach the Toyota Production System (TPS), emphasizing the "people" side of the production system, e.g. teams, job rotation, training, standardized work.
+- Description: We look at the organization of work and the human resource policies associated with the improvement of organizational processes.
+We focus on the Toyota Production System (TPS), emphasizing the "people" side of the production system, e.g. teams, job rotation, training, standardized work.
 Please note that the OPIM 631 faculty will teach a related case in the next quarter, focusing on operational and logistics aspects of TPS.
 The integrating theme across these courses is how crucially inter-dependent "people" policies (social system) and operational policies (technical system) are.
 While TPS arose in a manufacturing context, it is finding applications in many other industries, most recently health care.
 Our case discussion will focus on one such initiative at a Seattle hospital, allowing us to analyze how and where TPS principles and practices apply best in this setting and where they encounter barriers. - Readings: James P. Womack, Daniel T. Jones, and Daniel Roos, "How Lean Production Can Change the World," New York Times, pp. 20ff.